JoshuaLelon/curriCRM/AI_implementation.md

 2. Implementing Worker Node Functions (Checklist item 6)
    - First attempt: Successfully implemented all node functions with proper error handling and type safety
    - Result: Success - all nodes working as expected with proper state management and database integration
-   - Verification: Confirmed through code review that all requirements are met:
+   - Verification: Confirmed through code review that all requirements are met

-     - All node functions implemented
-     - Proper error handling
-     - Database integration
+3. Fixing lack of edges bug (Checklist item 1)
+   - First attempt: Added source and target handle IDs to edges and custom div elements for handles
+   - Second attempt: Replaced custom div handles with proper React Flow Handle components
-     - LangChain integration
+   - Fix:
-     - Type safety with TypeScript
-     - UUID generation for database inserts
+     - Added Handle component from React Flow
+     - Added source and target handles to CustomNode component with proper positioning
+     - Added sourceHandle and targetHandle IDs to edge definitions
+   - Result: Success - edges now render correctly between nodes in the curriculum tree